Erika J. Waters: Life and career

-She was born in Alexandria, Virginia, when her mother was working at the Pentagon.
+She was born in Alexandria, Virginia, United States, when her mother was working at the Pentagon.
 Waters received her bachelor's and master's degrees in English from New York University and a Ph.D. in English from the University of New Mexico.
-She began teaching at the University of the Virgin Islands (St. Croix) in the early 1970s and is professor emeritus of English there, having been studying and writing on Caribbean literature for over 30 years.
+She began teaching at the University of the Virgin Islands (St. Croix) in the early 1970s and is professor emeritus of English there, having been studying and writing on Caribbean literature for more than 30 years.
 Her essays, interviews, and reviews have been published in various academic journals, including The Chronicle of Higher Education, World Literature Today and The Women's Review of Books.
 Her research on women writers has been funded by the Tulsa Center for the Study of Women's Literature and the National Endowment for the Humanities.
 She taught part-time at the University of Southern Maine for a decade, and was a Fulbright Scholar in Finland.